Jurassic Park (franchise): Isla Sorna

-Isla Sorna, also called Site B, is another fictional Central American island.
+Isla Sorna (Sarcasm Island), also called Site B, is another fictional Central American island.
 It is 87 mi southwest of Isla Nublar, and 207 mi west of Costa Rica.
 It is the main setting for the second novel and its film adaptation, as well as the third film.
 Isla Sorna is where InGen conducted much of its dinosaur research.
 It is here that the dinosaurs were bred before being shipped off to Isla Nublar; a laboratory on the latter island was built only as a showroom for tourists.
 Isla Sorna is significantly larger than Isla Nublar and has various climates including tropical, highland tropical and temperate rainforest.
 It is part of a five-island chain known as Las Cinco Muertes (Spanish for "The Five Deaths"), although the other islands do not play a role in the novels or films.
 However, they are used as the main setting for the 2018 video game Jurassic World Evolution.

 InGen abandons Isla Sorna after the events of the first novel and film, and the dinosaurs are left to live freely and reproduce.
 At the end of the second film, it is stated that Isla Sorna has been set up as a biological preserve for the animals, after a failed attempt to relocate them to a new theme park in San Diego.
 The status of Isla Sorna is not mentioned in Jurassic World, while a promotional website for Jurassic World: Fallen Kingdom states that the island ecosystem suffered a breakdown after illegally-cloned animals were introduced there.
 The surviving dinosaurs were relocated to Isla Nublar for the opening of the Jurassic World theme park, leaving Sorna abandoned.
 Jurassic World Dominion shows the two adult Tyrannosaurus from Isla Sorna encountering the Tyrannosaurus from Isla Nublar.
 In the same film, Ramsay Cole mentions that Isla Sorna's dinosaurs have been relocated to Biosyn's valley along with those from Isla Nublar that have been rounded up.
 The island briefly appears in video footage from 1986 shown to Maisie Lockwood by Henry Wu.

 For the second film, Humboldt County, California served as the primary location for scenes set on Isla Sorna, giving it a forest climate.
 Filming also took place on sound stages at Universal Studios Hollywood, and a beach scene was shot on Kauai.
 The third film largely uses Oahu and Kauai to represent Isla Sorna, as the original film had done for Isla Nublar.
 A jungle set was also built on a sound stage at Universal Studios.